TheAirBlow/HyperSploit/README.md

 1) **Q:** Why does the unlock tool still remind me to wait for N hours? \
    **A:** This tool only bypasses HyperOS restrictions, you still have to comply with MIUI's.
 2) **Q:** I see `Couldn't verify, wait a minute or two and try again` on my device.
 Why? \
-   **A:** This is normal as we intentionally cut it off to forge a binding request ourselves.
+   **A:** This is normal behaviour, don't worry.
+We intentionally cut it off to forge a binding request ourselves.

 ## Licence
 This project is licenced under [Mozilla Public License Version 2.0](https://github.com/TheAirBlow/HyperSploit/blob/main/LICENCE)